obronchain/BS21_ches2020CTF/README.rst

 Build instructions
 ------------------
 Yon can also build `SCALib <https://github.com/simple-crypto/SCALib>`_.
-To do so, you will first need to `install the latest Rust tool chain <https://rustup.rs/>`_.
+To do so, you will first need to `install the latest Rust tool chain <https://rustup.rs/>`_ (1.51 atm).
 Then you can follow the instruction from `this page <https://github.com/simple-crypto/SCALib/blob/main/DEVELOP.rst>`_.
 Namely, you can simple run

 .. code-block::